mixerapi/rest/README.md

 This will add routes for CRUD controller actions (index, add, edit, view, and delete).
 If your controller does not have any CRUD methods, then the route will be skipped.
-If your controllers exist in a non-standard location, such as a plugin, or your APIs prefix is not `/`, you will need to pass a configuration array:
+If your controllers exist in a non-standard location, such as a plugin, or your APIs prefix is not `/`, you will need to pass an $options array:

 ```php
 # plugin example